darksos34/Full-Stack-Application/README.md

 Keep on moving forward, every moment you learn a new skill, that means you are making progress.

-Of course you need to keep on repeating and testing your own code if it is what you expected.
+Of course, you need to keep on repeating and testing your own code if it is what you expected.

+Support Readme will be added for more info and a guideline.